mugishasam123/SkillSwap/RESPONSIVE_IMPROVEMENTS.md

 ## Benefits

-1. **Collapsible Headers & Tab Bar**: All headers and tab bars automatically hide when scrolling down and reappear when scrolling up
+1. **Collapsible Headers, Tab Bar & Header Area**: All headers, tab bars, and the entire white area above tabs automatically hide when scrolling down and reappear when scrolling up
 2. **No Overlapping Elements**: All UI elements now properly scale and position themselves in landscape mode
 3. **Floating Action Button Input**: Forum page now uses a floating action button instead of always-visible input area
 4. **Better Content Visibility**: More screen space available for content when headers are collapsed and input area is hidden